 - It’s pricey.
-This tool is one of the most expensive on the list, approximately €75 per month.
+This tool is one of the most expensive on the list, LeadIQ's pricing is approximately €75 per month.
 The seven-person Pro pack starts at more than $10,000 per year — and this doesn’t include a subscription to a LinkedIn premium account or Sales Navigator service, which you’d have to purchase at an additional price.

 - No LinkedIn message syncing.
 You can’t sync LinkedIn messages, create smart message templates, or leave notes on LinkedIn profiles with this extension.

 Linked Helper 2.0 works a little differently than some of the other tools.
 It's a standalone app that works with all things in relation to LinkedIn automation.
 The app helps get rid of time-wasters like by-hand email sourcing and scrolling profiles, deeming itself “LinkedIn lead generation on steroids.”

 Although it works with CRMs like Hubspot, Pipedrive, and Salesforce, it doesn’t integrate with Copper, and users will need a Zappier connect to CRMs.

 Linked Helper 2.0 incorporates with free Linkedin, Linkedin Premium, Sales Navigator, and Recruiter.
 You can extract information into CSV files, too.